 - New, lightweight denim isn't as prone to fraying, so go ahead and use 1/4-inch seams if you're making blocks with smaller pieces.

 - Sew with cotton thread or purchase jeans thread, which is available in many colors.

 - It's best to sew denim fabric with a special denim needle (refer to your sewing machine manual for suggestions).

-- Some quilters like to set their sewing machines to sew about 10-12 stitches per inch when working with denim (15 per inch or so if you're making a frayed edge quilt).
+- Some quilters like to set their sewing machines to sew about 10 to 12 stitches per inch when working with denim (15 per inch or so if you're making a frayed edge quilt).

 - You'll find that a walking foot helps keep the edges of denim fabric from shifting as you sew.

 You probably don't want to hand quilt a denim project―it would take forever to get the needle in and out of the heavy layers.
 Luckily, casual denim looks great with simple machine quilting, so grab a walking foot and finish the quilt with straight stitching.

 Consider adding large meander stitching to large areas to dress them up a bit.

 You might also choose to tie the quilt with plain or decorative cotton yarns.

 You usually can't get enough long pieces from recycled denim to make binding strips, and assembling short strips produces binding with lots of heavy seam allowances that will create bulky strips around the quilt.